jhdodia/AzureMessagingServices/README.md

 for more details follow: https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-fundamentals-hybrid-solutions

 # Required Things to use this sample
+##### *From Azure Portal:*
-- Azure Account: To user azure cloud services (You can open free account for trial.
+- **Azure Account:** To user azure cloud services (You can open free account for trial.
 Use This link to open free Accout: https://azure.microsoft.com/en-in/free/).
+- **Resource Group:** The resource group stores metadata about the resources.
+Therefore, when you specify a location for the resource group, you are specifying where that metadata is stored.
+For compliance reasons, you may need to ensure that your data is stored in a particular region.
+(How To Create Resource refer: https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-portal)
 -